endurodave/IntegrationTestFramework/README.md

 * [Goolge Test](https://github.com/google/googletest) - Google Test is a C++ unit testing framework that provides an API for writing and running unit tests.
 * [DelegateMQ](https://github.com/endurodave/DelegateMQ) - The DelegateMQ C++ library can invoke any callable function synchronously, asynchronously, or on a remote endpoint.

+# Getting Started
+[CMake](https://cmake.org/) is used to create the project build files.
+See `CMakeLists.txt` for more information.

+1. Clone the repository.
+2. From the repository root, run the following CMake command:
+   `cmake -B Build . -DENABLE_IT=ON`
+3. Build and run the project within the `Build` directory.

 # Logger Subsystem
 A simple string logging subsystem is used to illustrated the integration test concepts.
 The `Logger` class is the subsystem public interface. `Logger` executes in its own thread of control.
 The `Write()` API is thread-safe.